 As you might have noticed I am always very conscious of what I cook for my family.
-And with winter and cold season starting here in Melbourne I am paying extra attention to what goes into our meals.
-That's why I cooked this typical South Indian curry with tons of onions, garlic, ginger, and spices.
+It has been cold in Melbourne this winter and I am paying extra attention to what goes into our meals.
+That's why I cooked this typical Indian curry with tons of onions, garlic, ginger, and spices.
 Did you know that all of these ingredients are very well known for their immune-boosting properties?

-And now let’s look at the garlic.
 Garlic contains allicin, a very strong antibiotic that is used as an antiseptic, antibacterial, and antifungal agent.
-It boosts the immune system and helps the body to resist or destroy viruses and other microorganisms.
+It boosts the immune system and helps the body resist or destroy viruses and other microorganisms.
 Bye-bye cold!

 For me, meals like this delicious Madras chicken curry are a perfect example of what good food is supposed to be, nourishing for our bodies and our souls.
 Enjoy your dinner and boost your immunity while eating it.